 The first asteroid sample collected in space by NASA will arrive on Earth Sunday, Sept.
 24, and there are multiple events leading up to its landing.

-NASA astronaut Frank Rubio and two cosmonauts arrived at the International Space Station Wednesday, bringing its number of residents to 10 for the coming week.
+NASA astronaut Loral O’Hara and two cosmonauts safely arrived at the International Space Station Friday, Sept.
+15, bringing its number of residents to 10 for the coming week.

 NASA will host a media teleconference at 1 p.m.
 EDT on Wednesday, Sept.
 20, to discuss the agency’s first test of high-bandwidth optical communications beyond the Moon.
 The Deep Space Optical Communications (DSOC) technology demonstration is launching aboard the Psyche spacecraft Thursday, Oct.
 5.